Zakaria-Alsahfi/zakaria-alsahfi.github.io/_pages/new_about.md

 | :----------------------------- |----------:            |
 | **Salla E-Commerce Platform**  |**Nov 2021 - Des2021** |

-Examine financial records and prepare comprehensive reports for their company.These reports are used to identify the current direction of production and help managers forecast future trends.
-As a financial data analyst, my job duties include compiling data from the market and various departments within the company, analyzing the information, and creating reports for upper management.
+<p>Examine financial records and prepare comprehensive reports for their company.These reports are used to identify the current direction of production and help managers forecast future trends.
+As a financial data analyst, my job duties include compiling data from the market and various departments within the company, analyzing the information, and creating reports for upper management.</P>

 ## Education